pierre-rouleau/usrhome/readme.rst

 - Execute the ``setup/setup-usrhome`` script from the root directory of the USRHOME depot:

-  - It will print what will be done and prompt before proceeding.
+  - It will print what will be done and prompt before proceeding:

-    - It will create a ``usrcfg`` directory inside the same directory that holds the ``usrhome`` directory.
+    - Create a ``usrcfg`` directory inside the same directory that holds the ``usrhome`` directory.
-    - Then it will create the ``usrcfg/setfor-zsh-config.zsh`` file that will hold your persistent and private configuration.
+    - Create the ``usrcfg/setfor-zsh-config.zsh`` file that will hold your persistent and private configuration.
 At first the file will be a copy of a the `usrhome/setup/template/setfor-zsh-config.zsh`_ with extra information appended.
-    - The last step is to create symbolic link in your home directory to point to the Z Shell configuration files stored inside the `usrhome/dot`_ directory.
+    - Finally Create symbolic link in your home directory to point to the Z Shell configuration files stored inside the `usrhome/dot`_ directory.
 Before proceeding it will create backup of files that are already present.